UoB-COMSM0166/2026-group-8/README.md

 2. **Two-Player Battle (Duel) Mode**: A competitive mode designed to increase engagement through interaction.

 ## 6. Code Testing
 ### 6.1 Black-Box Testing
+Our black-box testing methodology focused on the functional verification of the user interface and the overall game flow.
+To handle continuous inputs and states systematically, we applied Equivalence Partitioning across three primary categories: Paddle Control, Ball Physics, and Game State.

+We selected our test cases based on the critical User Journey, ranging from high-level navigation in the main menu to detailed in-game interactions such as paddle response and physics-based collisions.
+By testing the transitions between the 'Classic', 'Dark', and 'Duel' modes, we ensured the state management system correctly loads the intended environment and UI based on specific button inputs.

 | Test Case | Input | Expected Result |
 | :--- | :--- | :--- |
 | **Menu - Start Game** | Click 'Classic', 'Dark', or 'Duel' button | The screen changes from the Menu to the Game, and the correct mode is loaded. |